AlfioEmanueleFresta/practical-xss/worksheet.rst

 Injecting Javascript Code
 _________________________

-Injecting simple formatting in webpages may temporarely disrupt the layout of the webpage but is not generally a security risk.
+Injecting simple formatting in webpages may temporarily disrupt the layout of the webpage but is not generally a security risk.

-Images can be a risk for privacy in some cases, for example if the image is served by a webserver which is under the control of the attacker, this can be used to retrieve information about the end user, such as IP address, the browser used, and whether the user has opened the webpage or not (this tecquique is known as `web beacon <https://en.wikipedia.org/wiki/Web_beacon>`_).
+Images can be a risk for privacy in some cases, for example if the image is served by a webserver which is under the control of the attacker, this can be used to retrieve information about the end user, such as IP address, the browser used, and whether the user has opened the webpage or not (this technique is known as `web beacon <https://en.wikipedia.org/wiki/Web_beacon>`_).

 Probably, the most dangerous HTML code which can be injected into webpages is Javascript scripts.
 These are automatically executed by the web browser